-The investigator must ensure that each study patient, or his/her legally acceptable representative, is fully informed about the nature and objectives of the study and possible risks associated with participation.
-The investigator, or a person designated by the investigator, will obtain written informed consent from each patient or the patient's legally acceptable representative before any study-specific activity is performed.
+The investigator must ensure that each study patient is fully informed about the nature and objectives of the study and possible risks associated with participation.
+The investigator, or a person designated by the investigator, will obtain written informed consent from each patient before any study-specific activity is performed.
 The investigator will retain the original of each patient's signed consent form.